-OCR Irish HistoryWatch
+OCR Irish HistoryWatch this thread

 1798 seen the United Irishmen rebellion (an irish middle class nationalist and protestant rebellion heavily influenced by the french revolution) and the 1800 act of union was a direct answer to defeating it by abolishing the Irish parliament as it was at the time and opening the sectarian rift.
 It was ofcourse, successful in that regard.
 Did it benefit the Irish people?
 In my opinion, no as the repercussions are still there to this day in Northern Ireland.
 It did not however repeal the idea of local democracy in Ireland as the Irish parliament was not what we could consider today a democratic institution (no parliament was really).

 Likewise from about 1830-1860 saw the beginnings, the "event", and the aftermath of the famine which displaced millions and directly caused mass emigration which the population still hasn't recovered from to this day (the Irish diaspora is massive in comparison to the small population of the island today).
 The British Government at that time was not beneficial to the Irish people, nor the Scottish and most of the English.
 However Irelands part in the British Empire brought other benefits to some of the population and was directly responsible for the rise of Belfast and Dublin as important cities in the UK - Dublin was essentially the second city for a very long time, on and off with Glasgow.